 The first thing you’ll need to do is track down all of your old workplace pensions.
 If you don’t have all the information saved, there are several ways you can locate the details of your old pension providers.

-If you have several frozen pensions it may save time to use the government’s free Pension Tracing Service.
+If you have several frozen pensions, it may save time to use the government’s free Pension Tracing Service to locate them.
 This is a searchable database that allows you to input your former employer’s name or pension provider to find the information you require.
 You can use this service online or by telephone.